 Working with Natural Capital Partners, we were able to further reduce the carbon emissions of our vehicles and premises to net zero.
 As a result, Shred Station was awarded official CarbonNeutral company certification.
 The journey into receiving this certification meant investing more into renewables, as well as committing to a carbon offsetting project.
 The project we chose was The Uganda Community Reforestation Project.

 Who is Natural Capital Partners?

 Natural Capital Partners are expert in the delivery of solutions for positive impact on carbon and renewable energy.
 Not only this, but the company also partners with more than 350 projects in 32 countries, including the Uganda Community Reforestation Project.
-It was this project that we decided to support as part of our CarbonNeutral company certification.
+We chose to support this project as part of our CarbonNeutral company certification.

 What is the Uganda Community Reforestation Project?

 The Uganda Community Reforestation Project allows farmers in four districts in southwest Uganda to volunteer to enrol in a reforestation programme.
 If the farmers want to volunteer, they choose to plant as many trees as they can reasonably afford, while keeping the rest of their land for agricultural purposes.
-Farmers who enrol are financially compensated for the trees they grow.
+Farmers who enrol then receive money for the trees they grow successfully.
 They also receive education around water stewardship, health and wellbeing, economic growth, food security, and energy access.

 Many areas in Uganda, now home to the project, were previously deforested for settlement purposes generations ago.
 Nearby trees were also chopped down in order to boil water in attempts to make it safer to drink.
 As a result, many areas in Uganda were stripped of natural biodiversity.

 Farmers involved with the project receive yearly payments for each tree they plant successfully, and additional income as their trees grow.
 As the project areas have grown, tree and plant cover has increased.
 This has meant habitats for important pollinators, such as bees, as well as local wildlife has also increased.